 The other main source of cold in the garage is worn-out garage door gaskets.
 The gaskets are found at the bottom of the door to cover the space between the door and the floor.
 But as it happens, over time, they wear off and do not perform their task of covering this gap well which lets cold air in.
 Therefore, replacing the gaskets will make sure that cold air does not get inside the garage.

 The last major culprit for letting cold air into the garage is the windows.
 If your garage has windows then it is important to seal off any gaps that might be permeating cold air.
 To seal these gaps, use shrink-type film.

 5. Propane Heating

 Another great way of heating your garage is by using propane gas.
 You can use propane heater as the main heating mechanism for the whole house or you can also use it to warm individual rooms like your garage.
-One of the greatest advantages of propane heating system is that it is a cheaper option than electric powered heating systems.
-Another great feature with the propane heating method is that it is not affected by power blackouts.
-However, one of the downsides of these method is that you require to conduct regular checks to avoid any mishaps like fires.
+One of the greatest advantages of a propane heating system is that it is a cheaper option than electric-powered heating systems.
+Another great feature of the propane heating method is that it is not affected by power blackouts.
+However, one of the downsides of this method is that you require to conduct regular checks to avoid any mishaps like fires.
 For these reasons, you should consider using propane gas to heat up your garage.

 6. Use of Water Heated Pipes For Heat A Garage